LinMihigo/linmihigo.github.io/_posts/2024-03-21-The-Art-Of-Learning.md

 ---
-title: "Alx Portfolio"
+title: "The art of learning"
 author: Lin
 date: 2024-03-21 10:30:23 +0200
 categories: [Learning to learn, Tips & Tricks]
 tags: [Learning to learn] # TAG names should always be lowercase
 ---

-## The Art of Learning: How to Improve Your Study Sessions
+## How to Improve Your Study Sessions

 To truly excel in a subject and make the most out of your learning sessions, it is important to implement certain strategies and practices.
 Here are some key points to consider: